-The captures and mortalities of sharks in CCSBT fisheries are summarized in Table 1.

-Eleven species of elasmobranchs were reported by the RTMP observers in 2011-2012.
-Blue shark was most dominant of elasmobranch catch observed, followed by porbeagle, shortfin make shark and pelagic stingray.
+The captures and mortalities of sharks in CCSBT fisheries are summarized in Table 2 (page 9-12).
+Thirteen species of elasmobranchs were reported by the scientific observers in 2013.
+Blue shark was dominant among elasmobranch catch observed, followed by porbeagle, shortfin make shark and pelagic stingray.

 Japan has collected the catch and effort data of porbeagle (Lamna nasus) caught by Japanese distant-water longliners since 1994.
 For the basic information on the stock assessment of the porbeagle caught in the SBT fishery, log-book data of porbeagle caught in the southern hemisphere as well as the size data collected in the scientific observer program for SBT was summarized.
-Considering distribution area of porbeagle in the southern hemisphere, the calculation of logbook data was conducted for the area south of 30°S. Total of 300,000 operation, 900,000,000 hooks and 30,000 porbeagles were recorded in the logbook data between 1994 and 2012.
-Total of 13,550 porbeagles were recorded in the observer program between 1992 and 2012 and size data from 11,047 individuals were available.
-This distribution of catch and size data on spatial and temporal scale is described in this document (Fig.4, CCSBT-ERS/1308/14).
+Considering the distribution area of porbeagle in the southern hemisphere, the calculation of logbook data was conducted for the area south of 30°S. Total of 30,892 porbeagles were recorded in the logbook data between 1994 and 2013.
+Total of 13,725 porbeagles were recorded in the observer program between 1992 and 2013 and size data from 11,378 individuals were available.
+(Fig.4, CCSBT-ERS/1503/18).